Chapter 44

 "[45] While all the people were listening, Jesus said to his disciples, [46] "Beware of the teachers of the law.
 They like to walk around in flowing robes and love to be greeted in the marketplaces and have the most important seats in the synagogues and the places of honor at banquets.
 [47] They devour widows' houses and for a show make lengthy prayers.
 Such men will be punished most severely.""

-THE CHILDREN OF ISRAEL AND ESPECIALLY THE LEADERSHIP LOVED MONEY
+THE ISRAELITES AND ESPECIALLY THE LEADERSHIP LOVED MONEY

-To see this let us read what Jesus once said to the Pharisees about their love for money.
+To see this let us read what Jesus once said to the Pharisees about their love for money, the means to purchase the physical pleasures of this world.
 To do this let us go to,

 Luke 16:13-15